 Savannah is also known for its haunted history – did you know that Savannah is one of the most haunted cities in the United States?
 Visitors to Savannah should not miss out on a Savannah ghost tour.
 There are several different options, from family-friendly haunted history tours to adults-only bar crawls.
 If a ghost tour isn’t spooky enough for you, pay a visit to Bonaventure Cemetery.
 It’s free to roam around the cemetery, but you can also reserve a guided tour to learn more about the cemetery history and its eternal residents.

 There are so many adorable hotels in Savannah, and the Andaz Savannah is one of the best for travellers on a mid-range budget.
 The best part?
 The Andaz is perfectly located in Savannah’s Historic District, putting you right in the middle of Savannah’s excitement and beauty.
+If you’re looking for the best couples or best family vacations on the East Coast – Savannah is top on the list!

 By Sydney from A World in Reach